-Mushrooms have been around since ancient times, where they’ve been used for medicinal purposes, to get high, as well as for eating.
+Mushrooms have been around since ancient times, and they’ve been used for medicinal purposes, to get high, as well as for eating.
 Ones that are edible have a meatiness to them, where some are tastier than others.
 Mushrooms: everything you need to know.

 Mushrooms are also an excellent source of nutrients and minerals, which provides you with several health benefits.
 They also receive a bad wrap as well, because many are known to be extremely poisonous.

 Here’s more on mushrooms and everything you need to know about them.
 In case you missed my Dehydrating Mushrooms and Mushroom Powder.